Step into the Gap

 What if I start but find that I don’t enjoy it?

 We will work together to try to sort out any problems.
 If you find that it’s just not right for you then we’ll support you as you decide what to do next.
 If you leave straight after travel you may be asked to repay some of the costs.

 If I love it, can I do it for a second year?

 No, Step into the Gap is for one year only, so that as many people as possible can have the opportunity to experience it.

 Will I get training and will I have to pay any training costs?

-We will make sure you’re well prepared for your trip, helping you with everything from mosquito nets to media training, water to work plans and everything in between.
-All of your training will be provided by and paid for by CAFOD.
+We will make sure you’re well prepared for your gap year.
+Your training will be provided by and paid for by CAFOD.
 Your placements will offer training for their specific placement requirements.